mpaolino/pypvwatts/README.md

 Changelog
 ---------
+UNRELEASED - Add Python 3 support while maintaining Python 2 backwards compatibility

 2.0.2 - Make all requests using HTTPS

 2.0.1 - Minor updates to README

 2.0.0 - Version is now compatible with PVWatts v5.
 2.0.0 is not backwards compatible with 1.2.0.
 Attributes of the API have changed.